trumpiter-max/Reverse-Engineering-101/README.md

 ## Setup environment

 We need a sandbox environment using virtual machine to make sure hosting machine will be not affected by malware.
 Just download any window virtual machine from [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) or [ISO file](https://www.microsoft.com/en-us/software-download/windows10).
-In this case, window 10 is selected to main OS virtual machine.
-Using `Host-only` virtual network card.
+In this case, [`FlareVM`](https://github.com/mandiant/flare-vm) (Window Based Reverse Engineering and Malware Analysis Platform) is selected to main OS virtual machine.
+Using `Host-only` virtual network card to prevent threat of malware.

 Using [VMware](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html) (recommended) or [Virtual Box](https://www.virtualbox.org/wiki/Downloads).
 Configure virtual machine before analyzing malware, choose custom network card to make virtual network, often take snapshot for machine when get sample of malware